 Surfing in Cornwall

-Cornwall is far from the only place in the country where you can enjoy some surfing action.
+Cornwall is far from the only place in the country where you can enjoy some surfing action with Group Surfing Lessons.
 Having said that, the South West of the UK is an excellent spot for getting out on the waves, whether it is your first time or whether you are an expert already.

 Newquay and St Ives are fantastic towns where you can make your base on a trip here.
 As for the beaches to choose from, you are completely spoiled for choice when you visit Cornwall for a surfing holiday.
 You can also visit pretty much at any time of year; with the peak summer season seeing the biggest crowds here.